 To use the provided script, first create two directories, one to store the generated TLS root certificate of your own Web Services server, and one to store the generated server private key and certificate.
-Then run the mkcerts\externalcorecrypto.sh script located in /opt/nfast/wsop/scripts.
+Then run the mkcerts_externalcorecrypto.sh script located in /opt/nfast/wsop/scripts.

+'''

+mkdir -p ca_dir server_dir

+/opt/nfast/wsop/scripts/mkcerts_externalcorecrypto.sh --cadir ca_dir \

-mkdir -p ca\dir server\dir /opt/nfast/webservices/scripts/mkcerts\externalcorecrypto.sh --cadir ca\dir \ --hostname <hostname> --serverdir server\dir <validity in days>
+--hostname <hostname> --serverdir server_dir <validity in days>

+'''

-You can optionally replace --cadir ca\dir with --deleteca to delete the private key of the server's TLS root certificate, used to sign the server certificate, but if you do this you will not be able to generate a new server certificate with the same Web Services server's TLS root certificate.
+You can optionally replace --cadir ca_dir with --deleteca to delete the private key of the server's TLS root certificate, used to sign the server certificate, but if you do this you will not be able to generate a new server certificate with the same Web Services server's TLS root certificate.
 The consequence of this is, when your Web Services server's TLS certificate expires, a new Web Services server certificate hierarchy will need to be generated.
-It is therefore recommended to either use your own CA or save the generated server TLS root certificate's private key.
+It is therefore recommended to either use your own CA, or save the generated server TLS root certificate's private key.

-After execution the server\dir folder will contain two sets of server certificates available for use, one based on an RSA key, the other one using an ECDSA key.
+After execution the server_dir folder will contain two sets of server certificates available for use, one based on an RSA key, the other one using an ECDSA key.